codacy/codacy-mcp-server/README.md

 - node.js
   - ensure that the `npx` command runs without issues.

+For local analysis, the MCP Server requires the [Codacy CLI](https://github.com/codacy/codacy-cli-v2) to be installed.
+If it is not available, the MCP Server will attempt to install it for you.
+Codacy CLI v2 runs on macOS, Linux, and Windows (only with WSL).

 ### Personal API Access Token

 Get your Codacy's Account API Token from your [Codacy Account](https://app.codacy.com/account/access-management).